alphagov/govuk-design-guide/docs/components/print-link.md

 # Briefly descibe how this component works.
 For instance, listing out what happens when an end-user interacts with this component.
 # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).
 howItWorks:
+  'When user selects the button the browser’s print modal appears.

+  For multi-paged content the end-user will be direct users to a new page that compiles the multi-page content into a single webpage, followed by the appearance of the browser’s print.

-  'This component renders two different outputs depending on whether a `href` is specified.
+  This component renders two different outputs depending on whether a `href` is specified.
 By default, when no `href` is given, the component renders as a button and triggers a print action via JavaScript.
 In this case the component is hidden in environments where JavaScript is disabled and can be used as a progressive enhancement.
 When a `href` is specified the component renders as an anchor tag and navigates to that `href` without JavaScript, suitable for applications which have paths that trigger a print event on load.

   View this component and all its variations in the <a class="govuk-link" href="https://components.publishing.service.gov.uk/component-guide/print_link" rel="noopener noreferrer" target="_blank">Component Guide (open in a new tab)</a>.'